-What expecting moms need to know
+What expecting moms should know to be prepared

-Create a family communication action plan so everyone is clear about what needs to take place before and during evacuation.
+1. Create a family communication action plan so everyone is clear about what needs to take place before and during evacuation.

-- Copy of your prenatal care record and immunizations
+a.
+Copy of your prenatal care record and immunizations

-- Two weeks’ worth of medications, including prenatal vitamins and prescriptions
+b.
+Two weeks’ worth of medications, including prenatal vitamins and prescriptions

-- Phone numbers and locations for local obstetricians and midwives in the event you cannot reach your regular provider during evacuation
+c.
+Phone numbers and locations for local obstetricians and midwives in the event you cannot reach your regular provider during evacuation

-- Your birth bag
+d.
+Your birth bag

-If you seek help at a shelter, immediately notify them of your pregnancy and get information about the location of hospitals in the area.
+4. If you seek help at a shelter, immediately notify them of your pregnancy and get information about the location of hospitals in the area.

 - Contractions every 10 minutes or more

 - Leaking vaginal fluid or bleeding